Wednesday, December 31, 2008

 It starts out promisingly enough.
 Side one has some castoffs from the mid-’70s thrown together in a way that fits.
-“Little Wing” is not the Hendrix tune, but pretty and light.
-“The Old Homestead” is a spooky saga, apparently recorded in the On The Beach era.
+“Little Wing” is not the Hendrix tune, but a pretty and light two-chord trifle.
+“The Old Homestead” is a spooky saga, also from the Homegrown era.
 (It’s even got a guy playing a saw!)
 While “Thrasher” was supposedly about CSNY, this has a character asking why he rides “that crazy horse”.
 Great lyrics, scary accompaniment, very cool.
 “Lost In Space” is a cute little experiment, with a non-linear structure, impenetrable words and a Munchkin chorus.
 “Captain Kennedy” is yet another Chrome Dreams leftover, very reminiscent of “New Mama” (from Tonight’s The Night) but somewhat less personal.

 That’s a nice enough start, but then we get the generic soundalike country on side two.
 “Stayin’ Power” is the best, but it’s all downhill from here.
 “Union Man” is funny the first time through but never again, and the flag-waving of the title track would turn up again in his Farm Aid phase.